IndiaFW/IndiaFW/README.md

 - 👋 Hi, I’m @IndiaFW
 - 👀 I’m interested in stroke, neuroimaging, & machine learning in neuroscience.
-- 🌱 I’m currently learning about everything AI!
+- 🌱 I’m currently learning about everything AI and computational neuroscience!
 - 📫 How to reach me; skgtifw@ucl.ac.uk

 <!---